ryanwiemer/gatsby-starter-gcn/README.md

 ### Content and SEO

 1. You can replace the `share.jpg` and `favicon.png` files in the `static/images` directory.
 2. Meta descriptions are defined in Contentful.
-If you choose to leave this field blank on new posts a 320 character excerpt of the post/page will be used.
+If you choose to leave this field blank on new posts a 320 character excerpt of the post/page will be used instead.

 ## Deployment